-Total five members (including three independent outside directors)
+Total five members (including three independent outside directors) Number of meetings held in FY2022: 8 times

 Attendance rate of all directors: 100.0% (50% for Mr. Bada only, with one absence)

 To ensure the fairness of executive compensation levels and the transparency of executive performance evaluations, the Company established the Executive Compensation Advisory Committee, the predecessor of this committee, in fiscal 2005.